sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-04.md

 Similar to how SelectionStrategy selects an agent, TerminationStrategy decides when agents should stop responding.
 This is crucial to prevent multiple unwanted agent chatter in response to a user prompt.
 TerminationStrategy is the mechanism in SemanticKernel that determines when to stop.
 It is defined in natural language and instructs the LLM to return YES if more agent participation is required, otherwise it should return NO.

-In the `ChatAPI` project, navigate to the `/Prompts` folder
+Navigate to the `/Prompts` folder and review the contents of `TerminationStrategy.prompty`

-Create a new file, `TerminationStrategy.prompty`

-Replace the contents of the file with the text below.

 ```text
 Determine if agent has requested user input or has responded to the user's query.